sgwzq/FT_EXPLAINED/README.md

 # FT_EXPLAINED
-This Program is to explain how Fourier Transform is used in NMR.
+This Program is to explain how Fourier Transfer is used in NMR.
 The repository contains source code for the FT_EXPLAINED web application.
 The main program together with its Python code is inside `flask_app.py` file.
 Web pages are in "templates" directory, and style sheets in "static" directory.